top of page

 • Feb 22

-Grey blending works best when your hair is in a clean, balanced state.
-A little prep before your appointment can make a real difference to how evenly your colour lifts and blends.
+Grey blending works best when your hair is clean, balanced, and in good condition.
+A little prep before your appointment can make a big difference in how evenly your colour lifts and blends.

 • Purple or toning shampoos